-The great advantage of using the CVISN readers for computing travel time for the FMSIB is that the data are essentially "free."
+The great advantage of using the CVISN readers for computing truck travel times is that the data are essentially "free."
 That is, the data that describe when CVISN tagged trucks pass CVISN reader locations are already collected for regulatory enforcement purposes.
 The cost of converting those data into estimates of travel time is minimal.
 The question answered in Chapter 4 of this report is whether these data provide useful measures of roadway performance.